eldipa/book-of-gehn/posts/matasano/2018-12-23-Mersenne-Twister-PRNG.md

 ## Cloning

-{% marginnote
+{% call marginnotes() %}
-'Formally, there is not such efficient algorithm that allow an attack to distinguish even with a small probability for large but finite sequences.
-Eventually with a *really large* sequences the attacker may break it.' %}
+Formally, there is not such efficient algorithm that allow an attack to distinguish even with a small probability for large but finite sequences.
+Eventually with a *really large* sequences the attacker may break it.
+{% endcall %}

 A property that all PRNG cryptographically secure must hold is that even if the attacker knows the partial output of the PRNG he cannot distinguish